 - Evil Orphan

 - Kick the Dog

 - Not-So-Harmless Villain: Despite being defeated numerous times by the Genbu Warriors Shigi still manages to show horrific signs of sociopathy when he harms/kills innocents for aiding the Warriors.
-Anlu the child oracle find out the hard way
+Anlu the child oracle finds this out the hard way

-- Soft-Spoken Sadist: Look at fast Hien grows silent with just one word from an obviously annoyed Shigi.
+- Soft-Spoken Sadist: Hien grows silent with just one word from an obviously annoyed Shigi for a reason.

-- The Unfettered: After Prince Hakei rescued Shigi from a harem he became completely devoted to Hakei, his obsession with killing the Genbu Warriors initially begins because of his loyalty to Hakei and the Kutou army.
-When Hakei changes his mind of killing the warriors after Genbu's summoning, Shigi cannot handle this fact since his entire life revolved around the warrior's demise.
+- The Unfettered: After Prince Hakei rescued Shigi from a harem, he became completely devoted to his new boss; his obsession with killing the Genbu Warriors initially begins because of his loyalty to Hakei and the Kutou army.
+When Hakei changes his mind about killing the warriors after Genbu's summoning, Shigi cannot handle this fact since his entire life revolved around the warriors' demise.

 - The Brute